chao-ji/tf-seq2seq/README.md

 </p>

 This is a TensorFlow re-implementation of the seq2seq model using encoder-decoder architecture with attention mechanism.
-If you are also interested in how to build a seq2seq model on a high level, you can follow this [guide](https://github.com/chao-ji/tf-seq2seq/blob/master/g3doc/Build_seq2seq_model.md).
+If you wish to gain some high-level understanding about how seq2seq model works, you can follow this [guide](https://github.com/chao-ji/tf-seq2seq/blob/master/g3doc/Build_seq2seq_model.md).

 ### Usage